microsoft/AzureOpenAI-with-APIM/README.md

 #### Next steps

-- Now that APIM is deployed and automatically configured to work with your Azure OpenAI Service
+- Now that APIM is deployed and automatically configured to work with your Azure OpenAI service
   - [Click here to learn how do you use the APIM endpoint to interact with Azure OpenAI?](#tying-it-all-together)

 ### Azure Commercial API Management to Azure OpenAI with private endpoints